zhyi-dp/toka/README.md

 }

 fn null_safety() {
-    auto ^?p = null // Identity is Nullable if ^?p is ^p {
+    auto ^?p = nullptr // Identity is Nullable if ^?p is ^p {
         println("Not Null!")
     }

-    auto obj! = none // Value is Nullable (Option) if obj! is obj {
+    auto obj? = none // Value is Nullable (Option) if obj? is obj {
         println("Object exists!")
     }
 }